Roles

 - Draft (yellow) — the challenge hasn't been published yet.
 You're still setting up.

-- Open (green) — the challenge is published and accepting responses.
+- Live (green) — the challenge is published and accepting responses.

 - Closed (red) — the role is closed and no longer accepting responses.